 The fatty acids present in breast milk, such as oleic acid, also play a part in eliminating bacteria.
-Oleic acid can kill the bacteria called Staphylococcus aureus (3), which is commonly present on the skin and can cause food poisoning when ingested (4).
+Oleic acid can kill the bacteria called Staphylococcus aureus (3), which is commonly present on the skin (4).

-- Reduce and repair skin damage: The linolenic acid present in breast milk has two variants namely omega-3 and omega-6 fatty acids.
+- Reduces and repairs skin damage: The linolenic acid present in breast milk has two variants namely omega-3 and omega-6 fatty acids.
 The acid mitigates the damage to the baby’s skin due to sunlight (5).

 Topical application of omega 3 and 6 fatty acids can bring down the inflammatory response of the skin damaged by UV light.
 It means a breast milk bath could help remedy any sunburns on the baby’s skin.

-- Heal small wounds: The omega fatty acids in the milk can heal minor wounds and provide relief.
+- Heals small wounds: The omega fatty acids in the milk can heal minor wounds and provide relief.
 The fatty acids achieve it by intervening in the wound repair function of the skin.

-- Soothe diaper rash and eczema: Research has shown that breast milk can be used as a safe topical remedy for curing diaper dermatitis (diaper rash) and eczema (6) (7).
+- Soothes diaper rash and eczema: Research has shown that breast milk can be used as a safe topical remedy for curing diaper dermatitis (diaper rash) and eczema (8) (9).
 Breast milk is considered a low-cost and reliable alternative to topical ointments used for the treatment of these skin conditions.
-Therefore, breast milk bath can be an ideal home remedy for diaper rash and eczema.
+Therefore, a breast milk bath can be an ideal home remedy for diaper rash and eczema.

-- Prevents pump and dump (for mothers): Mothers who express breast milk during breast engorgement need not dispose of the excess milk.
+- Prevents pump and dump (for mothers): Nursing mothers whoexpress breast milk during breast engorgement need not dispose of the excess milk.
 Instead, the surplus breast milk can be used to bathe the baby.
 It prevents the wastage of the milk.